 We had an early dinner outside, on the quiet porch of our room, adjacent to the hotels garden courtyard.

 Day trip to Avignon

-During the 14th century, the French-born pope, Clement V, moved the papacy from Rome to Avignon’s magnificent Papal Palace.
+During the 14th century, the French-born pope, Clement V, eventually moved the papacy from Rome to Avignon’s magnificent Papal Palace.

-From there we walked over to the Pont St-Benezet (Avignon bridge), made famous by the children’s song Sur le pont d’Avignon.
+From there we walked over to the Pont St-Benezet (Avignon bridge), which was made famous by the children’s song Sur le pont d’Avignon.
 While this bridge currently only spans half way across the river, when it was built in the 12th century it did reach all the way to Villeneuve.
 It is a UNESCO World Heritage site and offers nice views of the Old Town ramparts.

 After arriving back in St. Remy and having a rest we went for dinner at L’Aile ou la Cuisse, located in the centre of St. Remy.

 We walked through town to a local grocery store and picked up some cheese, baguette, pate, vegetables, and fruit for our lunch.
 Then we headed toward the start of our hike.